croquet/microverse/staging/docs/Card.md

 ### `destroy()`

 This method removes the card from the world.
-All `destroy()` method of installed pawn behaviors and actor behaviors are called before the CardActor is removed from the system.
+All `teardown()` method of installed pawn behaviors and actor behaviors are called before the CardActor is removed from the system.

 ### `call(behaviorName:string, methodName:string, ...values:Array<any>):any`